Russ Harvey Consulting - Computer and Internet Services

 You'll probably find you'll want to get rid of a bunch of the bundled software that comes pre-installed on Windows 10.
 Not everyone wants Candy Crush or many of the other bloatware offerings.

-Refreshing Windows 10 may reinstall Microsoft apps and restore defaults to those apps, potentially uninstalling third-party apps in the process.
+Refreshing Windows 10 may reinstall Microsoft apps and restore defaults to those apps, likely uninstalling third-party apps in the process.

 Getting Started Guides